-- 1. The Ombudsman shall perform his duties with complete independence, in the general interest of the Communities and of the citizens of the Union.
+1. The Ombudsman shall perform his duties with complete independence, in the general interest of the Communities and of the citizens of the Union.
 In the performance of his duties he shall neither seek nor accept instructions from any government or other body.
-He shall refrain from any act incompatible with the nature of his duties. - 2.
-When taking up his duties, the Ombudsman shall give a solemn undertaking before the Court of Justice of the European Communities that he will perform his duties with complete independence and impartiality and that during and after his term of office he will respect the obligations arising therefrom, in particular his duty to behave with integrity and discretion as regards the acceptance, after he has ceased to hold office, of certain appointments or benefits.
+He shall refrain from any act incompatible with the nature of his duties.

+2. When taking up his duties, the Ombudsman shall give a solemn undertaking before the Court of Justice of the European Communities that he will perform his duties with complete independence and impartiality and that during and after his term of office he will respect the

-- 1. During his term of office, the Ombudsman may not engage in any political or administrative duties, or any other occupation, whether gainful or not. - 2.
-The Ombudsman shall have the same rank in terms of remuneration, allowances and pension as a judge at the Court of Justice of the European Communities. - 3.
-Articles 12 to 15 and Article 18 of the Protocol on the Privileges and Immunities of the European Communities shall apply to the Ombudsman and to the officials and servants of his secretariat.
+1. During his term of office, the Ombudsman may not engage in any political or administrative duties, or any other occupation, whether gainful or not.

+2. The Ombudsman shall have the same rank in terms of remuneration, allowances and pension as a judge at the Court of Justice of the European Communities.

+3. Articles 12 to 15 and Article 18 of the Protocol on the Privileges and Immunities of the European Communities shall apply to the Ombudsman and to the officials and servants of his secretariat.

-- 1. The Ombudsman shall be assisted by a secretariat, the principal officer of which he shall appoint. - 2.
-The officials and servants of the Ombudsman's secretariat shall be subject to the rules and regulations applicable to officials and other servants of the European Communities.
-Their number shall be adopted each year as part of the budgetary procedure. - 3.
-Officials of the European Communities and of the Member States appointed to the Ombudsman's secretariat shall be seconded in the interests of the service and guaranteed automatic reinstatement in their institution of origin. - 4.
-In matters concerning his staff, the Ombudsman shall have the same status as the institutions within the meaning of Article 1 of the Staff Regulations of Officials of the European Communities.
+1. The Ombudsman shall be assisted by a secretariat, the principal officer of which he shall appoint.

+2. The officials and servants of the Ombudsman's secretariat shall be subject to the rules and regulations applicable to officials and other servants of the European Communities.
+Their number shall be adopted each year as part of the budgetary procedure.

+3. Officials of the European Communities and of the Member States appointed to the Ombudsman's secretariat shall be seconded in the interests of the service and guaranteed automatic reinstatement in their institution of origin.

+4. In matters concerning his staff, the Ombudsman shall have the same status as the institutions within the meaning of Article 1 of the Staff Regulations of Officials of the European Communities.

+Deleted